brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-16.md

 That spurred Harry to speak.

-"Du bist sehr überheblich für einen schlappschwänzigen Kindermörder!"
+"Du bist sehr überheblich für einen schlappschwänzigen Kindermörder!"[^98-1]

 The prisoner blinked, then hissed like an angry cat.